Japan's 'survival game' fans play at combat, wary of war

 "We can't always keep relying on the United States to protect us," he said, adding he might back dispatching troops to defend a friendly country - if the reason were made clear.

 "When would (Japan) get involved?
-If we were to exercise collective self-defense after making that clear, I'd agree," he said.
+If we were to exercise collective self-defence after making that clear, I'd agree," he said.
 "But I don't want to be caught up in an unnecessary war."

 (Additional reporting by Teppei Kasai; Editing by Alex Richardson)